containernetworking/plugins/plugins/meta/tuning/README.md

 ## Overview

-This plugin can change some system controls (sysctls) and several netlink attributes (promiscuous mode and mac) in the network namespace.
+This plugin can change some system controls (sysctls) and several interface attributes (promiscuous mode, MTU and MAC address) in the network namespace.
 It does not create any network interfaces and therefore does not bring connectivity by itself.
 It is only useful when used in addition to other plugins.